sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/guides/bloblang/methods.md

 #      }
 ```

-Pass a string to the `indent` parameter in order to customise the indentation.
+Pass a string to the `indent` parameter in order to customize the indentation.

 ```coffee
 root = this.format_json("  ")